conwetlab/WMarket/doc/user-guide.rst

 .. note::
-  As can be seen, you can log out by clicking **Log out** button (the one indicated by the black arrow)
+  As can be seen, you can log out by clicking **Log out** button (the one indicated by the black arrow).

 When you click on **Settings**, you are redirected to the profile management page.